fulara/kdtree-rust/README.md

 }

 impl KdtreePointTrait for Point3WithId {
+    #[inline] // the inline on this method is important! as without it there is ~25% speed loss on the tree when cross-crate usage.
     fn dims(&self) -> &[f64] {
         return &self.dims;
     }
 }
 ```
 Where id is just a example of the way in which I carry the data.
 With that trait implemented you are good to go to use the tree.
-Keep in mind that the kdtree is not a self balancing tree, so it should not support continous add. right now the tree just handles the build up from Vec.
+Keep in mind that the kdtree is not a self balancing tree, It does support adding the nodes with method 'insert_node' and there is indeed a code to rebuild the tree if depths grows substantially.
 Basic usage can be found in the integration test, fragment copied below:
 ```
 let tree = kdtree::kdtree::Kdtree::new(&mut points.clone());